JonAbrams/SpaceAce/README.md

 [Named params](http://exploringjs.com/es6/ch_parameter-handling.html#sec_named-parameters) passed to custom actions.

 * **space** – space – The space that the action belongs to.
 Very useful for applying new values based on existing values.
+* **rootSpace** – space – The root space that `space` belongs to.
+Should be used sparingly, as reading or writing to the rootSpace from a child space makes your code more tightly coupled (aka less modular).
 * **getSpace** — function() -> space – Returns the latest version of the space that this action was called on.
 Use inside of promises or after any async call to make sure you have this space’s latest version!
 * **merge** – function(object) -> space – Copies each property from the passed in object onto the space.
 This is a non-recursive (aka shallow) merge.
 Returns the new space.
 * **replace** – function(object) -> space – Replaces the contents of the current space with the object or array you pass to it.
 Returns the new space.